ReactTraining/react-media/README.md

 }
 ```

-If you render a `<Media>` component on the server, it always matches.
+If you render a `<Media>` component on the server, it will match by default.
+You can override the default behavior by setting the `defaultMatches` prop, see [below](#defaultmatches-prop-for-server-side-rendering) for details.

 If you use a regular React element as `children` (i.e. `<Media><SomethingHere/></Media>`) it will be rendered if the query matches.
 However, _you may end up creating a bunch of elements that won't ever actually be rendered to the page_ (i.e. you'll do a lot of unnecessary `createElement`s on each `render`).
 Thus, a `children` **function** (i.e. `<Media>{matches => ...}</Media>`) is the preferred API.
 Then you can decide in the callback which elements to create based on the result of the query.